kalvinparker/ELK-Stack/SECURITY.md

-# Security Policy
+﻿# Security Policy

-This document provides the high-level security policy for projects that use the `profile-template` as their base.
+This document provides the high-level security policy for projects that use the `kalvinparker` as their base.
 It is intended to be a canonical, easy-to-find security statement that repository owners can adapt per-repo where necessary.

 ## Supported Versions